CTSayre/MicrosoftSentinelSIEM/README.md

 <br />
 <br />
 <br />
 I start by using the github repository provided for Sentinel and deploy to Azure.
-I name my instance SEC-Monitoring and add the following options before deploying Sentinel:<br />
+I name my instance "SEC-Monitoring" and add the following options before deploying Sentinel:<br />
 <div align="center">

   <b>[Initial Settings](https://imgur.com/a/0WixhPy)</b>